co822ee/PCR-GLOBWB_error-correction/README.md

 ## Before starting
 **case_study/R/data/rawData/stationLatLon.csv** indicates the location and basic geographic information of each station.
 This data was obtained from [GRDC station catalogues](https://www.bafg.de/GRDC/EN/02_srvcs/21_tmsrs/211_ctlgs/catalogues_node.html) (acessed date: 28/04/2020).
-With this station information, the following scripts are run for all stations indicated in this csv file.
+With this station information, the following scripts are run for all stations that are indicated in this csv file and that have PCR-GLOBWB calibrated predictions in the folder [case_study/R/data/raw_data/PCR-Discharge/calibrated/](https://github.com/co822ee/PCR-GLOBWB_error-correction/tree/master/case_study/R/data/rawData/PCR-Discharge/calibrated).

 ## Data preprocessing